Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Introduction

-Importantly, the hybrid nature of the information divergences employed here allows us to represent, aggregate, and distinguish various sources of uncertainty by treating distinct sources under different performance measures.
-These hybrid divergences have the form of a relative entropy penalized by a risk sensitive hybrid performance measure, similar in flavor to the Gibbs variational formula in statistical mechanics (\cite{Ellis:2006ed}), that strikes a balance between data-informed quantities (relative entropy) and observable dependent quantities (risk sensitive performance measures).
+Importantly, the hybrid nature of the information divergences employed here allows us to represent, aggregate, and distinguish various sources of uncertainty by treating distinct sources under performance measures that allow us to attach varying levels of confidence to different parts of the model.
+These hybrid divergences have the form of a relative entropy penalized by a risk-sensitive hybrid performance measure, similar in flavor to the Gibbs variational formula in statistical mechanics (\cite{Ellis:2006ed}), that strikes a balance between data-dependent quantities (relative entropy) and physics-dependent quantities (risk-sensitive performance measures i.e.\ cumulant generating functions that depend on the output of the forward model).
 On the one hand, these bounds are robust in that for a fixed nominal model they bound all alternative models within a given information budget.
 On the other hand, these bounds are tight in that there exists an alternative model within a given information budget for which the bounds are attained as equality (\cite{AtarChowdharyDupuis:2015rd,GourgouliasEtAl:2017aa}).
-Further, there are connections with certain well-known concentration inequalities (\cite{DemboZeitouni:2010ld}) that can be leveraged for efficient computing; this latter approach was recently introduced and applied to model problems in \cite{GourgouliasEtAl:2017aa}.
+We mention that this information budget, when viewed as an allowable level of model-form uncertainty, is philosophically similar to the privacy level introduced in the context of R{\'e}nyi divergence in a model for differential privacy (\cite{DuchiJordanWainwright:2013lp}).
 Numerical experiments are included here to demonstrate the application of this theory for (i) a straightforward UQ task in \cref{sec:screening-and-sa} concerning parametric sensitivity analysis and (ii) a more exploratory UQ task in \cref{sec:data-informed-bounds} featuring bounds for model misspecification due to sparse data that are not captured by small parametric perturbations.